AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/webhook-notification.md

 ---
 title: Webhook Notification support for Adobe PDF Services APIs | Adobe PDF Services
 ---
-# **Webhook Notification support for Adobe PDF Services APIs**
+# **Webhook Notification Support for Adobe PDF Services APIs**

-Webhooks are now supported in Adobe PDF Service APIs.
-Webhooks are the plugins which help in getting the notification of job completion.
-Clients will not be required to invoke the GET Status API to get the job completion status and result, instead, they will be automatically notified with the job status and result.
+Adobe PDF Service APIs now integrate Webhook notifications, introducing a streamlined process for receiving job completion updates.
+This innovative feature eliminates the manual invocation of the GET Status API by clients to obtain job status and results.
+Instead, clients will automatically receive notifications containing comprehensive information about job status and results.

-To use webhooks, client needs to pass **notifiers** key in the request body while invoking the Submit Job API.
-**notifiers key** expects the list of objects where each object corresponds to one webhook.
-Each notifier object consists of **type** and **data** fields.
-Below are the details of these fields and sample request :
+To harness the capabilities of webhooks, clients must incorporate the **notifiers** key in the request body when utilizing the **Submit Job** API.
+The **notifiers** key serves as a receptacle for a list of objects, each corresponding to a distinct webhook.
+Within each notifier object, two crucial fields, **type** and **data** play a pivotal role:

-1. **type**: Type of notifier needs to be invoked.
-Currently supported notifier type is [CALLBACK](#callback-notifier).
+1. **type**: This field specifies the type of notifier to be invoked.
+Currently, the only supported notifier type is [CALLBACK](#callback-notifier).
-2. **data**: This contains the data needed for the webhook.
-It varies depending on the type of notifier.
+2. **data**: This field contains the data required for the webhook.
+The specific data may vary depending on the type of notifier in use.

 ### Sample Request Body
 ```json